 Ms. Wilcox said eliminating the program could violate the 14th Amendment because Mr. Mamdani “is suggesting he’s going to end a public program because he doesn’t like the race of the people who are using it, and that’s just unconstitutional.”

-Former New York Gov. Andrew Cuomo, who is trailing Mr. Mamdani by 13 points in the latest poll but is his closest opponent, wants more classes for gifted and talented students.
+Mr. Cuomo, who is trailing Mr. Mamdani by 13 percentage points in the latest poll but is his closest opponent, proposes more classes for gifted and talented students.

-Mr. Cuomo, a Democrat running as an independent, said he would expand gifted and talented programs in every borough and build eight new specialized high schools “to create opportunity for all students.”
+He said he would expand gifted and talented programs in every borough and build eight specialized high schools “to create opportunity for all students.”

 The idea that DEI, which stands for diversity, equity and inclusion, should extend to accelerated learning programs has gained traction in liberal-leaning school districts across the U.S.

-In Montgomery County, Maryland, public school officials changed the selection process for the county’s popular gifted and talented programs that once relied heavily on testing and teacher recommendations.
-Now, students are evaluated on a number of factors, including test scores and in-class performance, and a broader group of students is automatically screened for admission.
+In Montgomery County, Maryland, public school officials changed the selection process for popular gifted and talented programs that once relied heavily on testing and teacher recommendations.
+Now, students are evaluated on several factors, including test scores and in-class performance, and a broader group of students is automatically screened for admission.
 The changes were aimed at enrolling more minorities.

-Pacific Legal sued the Fairfax County School Board on behalf of a coalition of families who believed the changed admission policy at Thomas Jefferson discriminated against Asian American students.
-The 4th Circuit rejected their argument, and the Supreme Court declined to hear the case.
+Pacific Legal sued the Fairfax County School Board on behalf of a coalition of families who said the changed admission policy at Thomas Jefferson discriminated against Asian American students, who made up 73% of admitted students in 2020.
+The 4th U.S. Circuit Court of Appeals rejected their argument, and the Supreme Court declined to hear the case.

-Ms. Wilcox said she’s hoping the high court will consider the matter when a future case is litigated.
+Ms. Wilcox said she hopes the high court will consider the matter when a future case is litigated.

 “Racial balancing is illegal.
 And it’s unconstitutional,” Ms. Wilcox said.

-Proponents of reforming programs for advanced learning in public schools say changes made to widen diversity, such as universal screening of students and altering other admission standards, have been successful in helping to enroll qualified minority students who might otherwise be overlooked.
+Proponents of changing programs for advanced learning in public schools say moves to widen diversity, such as universal screening of students and altering other admission standards, have helped enroll qualified minority students who might otherwise be overlooked.

-The change in admission standards at Thomas Jefferson has, over the past several years, increased the number of Black students to 7%, up from 1%, while Latino students enrolled at the school increased from less than 5% to 11%.
+Over the past several years, the change in admission standards at Thomas Jefferson has increased the number of Black students to 7%, up from 1%, while the number of Hispanic students enrolled at the school increased from less than 5% to 11%.
 According to school data, nearly 12% of students in the class of 2027 are “economically disadvantaged,” and 3% are “English language learners.”

 The changes at Thomas Jefferson worsened outcomes for other minorities.

-While the percentage of White students has remained about the same, Asian-American student enrollment has plummeted since the admission requirements were changed, from 73% to 54%.
+The percentage of White students has remained about the same, but Asian American student enrollment has plummeted from 73% to 54%.

-The school’s national academic ranking also took a dive.
-Ranked number one in 2022, the school dropped to number 14 in 2024.
+The school’s national academic ranking also dropped.
+Ranked No. 1 in 2022, Thomas Jefferson dropped to number 14 in 2024.

-In some liberal school districts, parents have joined administrators in the push to close accelerated learning programs that do not serve enough Black and Latino students.
+In some liberal school districts, parents have joined administrators in the push to close accelerated learning programs that do not serve enough Black and Hispanic students.

-The parents pointed out that “inequities” are behind the push to close the schools, which enroll more students from higher-income zip codes than from lower-income neighborhoods.
+The parents pointed out that “inequities” are behind the push to close the schools, which enroll more students from higher-income ZIP codes than lower-income neighborhoods.

-In New York, some liberal groups back the phase-out.
+In New York, some liberal groups support the phase-out.

-The ACLU of New York called the public school system’s gifted and talented program “highly segregated,” and said it serves mostly white or Asian students.
+The American Civil Liberties Union of New York called the public school system’s gifted and talented program “highly segregated” and said it serves mostly White or Asian students.

-“We need to move away from a system where children are labeled and sorted into cohorts, and toward one where each student’s individual needs are met, speed of learning is respected, and talents are cultivated,” NYCLU’s Education Policy Center Director Johanna Miller said.
+“We need to move away from a system where children are labeled and sorted into cohorts, and toward one where each student’s individual needs are met, speed of learning is respected, and talents are cultivated,” said Johanna Miller, director of the NYCLU Education Policy Center.

 Michael J. Petrilli, president of the Thomas B. Fordham Institute, an education reform think tank, said New York City’s gifted and talented program for students in kindergarten through second grade is unique because it starts so early.